Mabuwaya Foundation: Working with local communities to save Philippine Crocodiles

-To celebrate World Crocodile Day on June 17th, we invited ASAP Partner Mabuwaya Foundation to share with us the importance of conserving Philppine Crocodiles.
+To celebrate World Crocodile Day, we invited ASAP Partner Mabuwaya Foundation to share with us the importance of conserving Philppine Crocodiles.
 Led by Marites Gatan-Balbas, also known as Tess, Mabuwaya Foundation works with local communities to conserve the remnant wild populations of the Philippine Crocodile and its habitat.
 ASAP is proud to have supported this work through the ASAP Species Conservation Grant.
 You can read about the project here.

 Hear from Mabuwaya Foundation on what they do to protect this species from the brink of extinction.